probablyduncan/cafe/README.md

 - figure out all the requirements first before optimizing/refactoring/architecting

 what are the big requirements now that I've been thinking about it?
-- need to actuall traverse the story normally#
+- need to actually traverse the story normally
 - configuration options
-    - speed
+    - speed (can I do this with css?
+I don't think so)
-    - play/pause?
+    - reduce motion? animate text vs don't animate text (css? not sure, probably need js, same as render speed)
-    - theme
+    - play/pause? (js)
-    - text size?
+    - theme (css only)
-    - motion?
+    - text size? (css only)
 - debug options
     - go to node (text box, type in scene:node or something)
         - how should this work?